magkamon/tetris/README.md

    * acceptance criteria are not satisfied,
    * the code quality is insufficient,
    * the existing functionality is broken (also that not written by the author of PR).
-1. PRs will be accepted ASAP once we see they're really doing what they need to be doing - that is, they can be merged with XYZ branch, safely, tests run, code compiles, everything works, etc.
+1. PRs will be accepted during the review session, once we see they're really doing what they need to be doing - that is, they can be merged with XYZ branch, safely, tests run, code compiles, everything works, etc.
-1. If your task was done by someone else earlier, you have the following options:
+1. If there are no more tasks to take, you have the following options:
    1. Improve the already accepted solution, and create another PR.
-   1. Pick another task.
+   1. Search for a bug, and if such is found, report an issue and create a PR that fixes it.
-   1. Propose a new functionality.
+   1. Propose a new functionality (as an issue with a user story and criteria of acceptance).
    1. Do nothing - the task considered not done.
 1. If you're done with your task, you can take another one (and get additional points).
 1. Feel free to add missing tests and Javadocs for the existing functionality.